 I took a few days out of the blogging/social media world here just to chill out and unwind and I would highly recommend Pokhara as the place to take it easy on your Nepal travels.

-Here’s a helpful Pokhara travel guide of what to do, where to stay and eat!
+Here’s a helpful Pokhara travel guide on what to do, and where to stay and eat!

 The ultimate Pokhara travel guide